aarhusstadsarkiv/openaws-client-generator/README.md

-# How to create the openaws-client client
+# openaws-client-generator

-This will create the openaws-client from the openapi definition found on dev.openaws.dk
+This is a simple script to generate the openaws-client from the openapi definition found on dev.openaws.dk

 ## Install

     git clone https://github.com/aarhusstadsarkiv/openaws-client-generator.git
     cd openaws-client-generator
     virtualvenv venv